Girlfriend

-A girlfriend is a female friend, acquaintance or partner, usually a female companion with whom one is platonically, romantically, or sexually involved.
+A girlfriend is a woman who is a friend, acquaintance or partner to the speaker, usually a female companion with whom one is platonically, romantically, or sexually involved.
 In a romantic context, this normally signifies a committed relationship where the individuals are not married.
-Other titles, for example "wife" or "partner", usually signify that the individuals are legally married.
-The analogous male term is "boyfriend", which almost always implies romantic involvement.
+Other titles, for example "wife" usually signify that the individuals are legally married.

+The analogous term for men is "boyfriend".

 Scope

 Partners in committed relationships are also sometimes described as a "significant others" or simply "partner", especially if the individuals are cohabiting.

 "Girlfriend" and "partner" mean different things to different people and the distinctions between the terms are subjective.
 How the term is used will ultimately be determined by personal preference.